 “Don’t respond to any calls, emails, or text messages telling you to wire money, send cash, or put money on gift cards.
 Your state agency will never tell you to repay money that way.
 Anyone who tells you to do those things is a scammer.
 Every time,” the FTC stated in a 2020 fraud advisory

 Add a fraud alert on all your credit files.
-IDShield members can rapidly trigger alerts, so potential lenders or employers know identity theft has occurred.
+IDShield’s credit report monitoring will rapidly trigger alerts, so potential lenders or employers know identity theft has occurred.
 Extra identification steps will be required to prove you are you before credit accounts or job offers are made in your name.

 IDShield is a product of Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”).
 LegalShield provides access to identity theft protection and restoration services.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.